Developer Guide

 Ui.java

-component uses the JavaFX UI framework.
-The layouts of these UI parts are defined in matching .fxml
+The UI component uses the JavaFX UI framework.
+The layouts of these UI parts are defined in matching .fxml files that are in the src/main/resources/view folder.
+For example, the layout of the MainWindow is specified in MainWindow.fxml

-The UI
+The UI component,

 - Executes user commands using the

-component. - Listens for changes to
+Logiccomponent. - Listens for changes to

-data so that the UI can be updated with the modified data.
+Modeldata so that the UI can be updated with the modified data.

 Logic Component